sy2002/m65cores/index.md

 ## What are "alternative" MEGA65 cores?

-From day one, the MEGA65 was designed to be the spiritual successor of the legendary Commodore 65 on the planet.
+From day one, the MEGA65 was designed to be the spiritual successor of the legendary Commodore 65.
 But the MEGA65 is much more than "just" that.
 It is also a MEGA versatile FPGA-based machine, a **chameleon**, that can turn itself into any other machine you can imagine.
 All you need to peform this feat is a "alternative" MEGA65 core.